-Turn right onto rue des Abbesses then first left on rue Tholozé for Chocolat Illèné.
+At the top of the street, turn right onto rue des Abbesses then first left on rue Tholozé.

-Since 2015, Koreans Hyunsoo Ahn and Hyejin Cho both set up shop here after a star-studded chocolate-pastry career in Paris.
-While Hyunsoo was being trained by chocolatiers Michel Chaudun and Patrice Chapon, Hyejin was learning from pastry chefs Christophe Adam at Fauchon and Camille Lesecq at le Meurice.
+Since 2015, Koreans Hyunsoo Ahn and Hyejin Cho both created Chocolat Illèné following a star-studded chocolate-pastry career in Paris.
+While Hyunsoo was being trained by chocolatiers Michel Chaudun and Patrice Chapon, Hyejin was learning from pastry chefs Christophe Adam (previously at Fauchon) and Camille Lesecq (previously at le Meurice).

-Don’t be shocked by this macaron tower.
-It’s a mix of the smooth Parisian gerbet macarons and deliberately cracked, old-fashioned macarons à l’ancienne which are simply melt-in-the-mouth gluten-free almond deliciousness.
-(I’ve written an article for more on the different kinds of French macarons.)
+Spot their macarons: a mix of the smooth Parisian gerbet macarons and deliberately cracked, old-fashioned macarons à l’ancienne – simply melt-in-the-mouth gluten-free almond deliciousness.

 Choose from seasonal flavours or the favourites at all times of year: pistachio, caramel, sesame, black sesame and soya milk.
 I was most intrigued by l’Armoise.
 Yes, you can even taste a MUGWORT herbal macaron, which I believe should have a more scrumptious name in English, don’t you?